gtema/openstack/README.md

 Now if API is bad - API author is to blame.

 - Code being automatically generated from OpenAPI specs of the service APIs.
+- Unix philosophy: "do one thing well".
+Every resource/command coverage tries to focus only on the exact API.
+Combination of API calls is not in scope of the generated code.
+"Simple is better then complex" (The Zen of Python).
 - SDK/CLI bindings are wrapping the API with no additional guessing or normalization.
 - User is in full control of input and output.
 Microversion X.Y has a concrete